Event Business Growth · Strategy

 By Oscar Ntege · 8 min read · Uganda · UAE · US · Canada · Australia

-There is a version of your event business that books the same or better every single month regardless of the season, regardless of referral activity, and regardless of what competitors are doing.
+There is a version of your event business that books consistently every month.
+This version works regardless of the season, referral activity, or competitor actions.
 That version exists.
 Most event business owners never build it because they do not know what it is made of.

-Growing a wedding planning business, a décor company, a catering operation, or any event-adjacent service beyond the referral ceiling requires building something deliberate.
+Growing a wedding planning business, a décor company, a catering operation, or any event-adjacent service beyond the referral ceiling requires strategic digital marketing for event planners.
 The ceiling is not the market.
 The ceiling is the structure of the business.

 Here is exactly what that structure looks like and how to build it.